 With a little effort, you can push those pages higher up the SERP.

 Remember how you imported your Search Console keywords to Rank Tracker?
-It's time to see which of these you rank relatively well for.
+It's time to see for which of these you rank relatively well.

 Step 1.
 In the Google rank checker workspace, select your keywords and hit Check Rankings.
 Select the search engine you'll be checking ranks in, and hit Next.